robenkleene/robenkleene.github.io/_drafts/2019-04-01-professional-work-on-the-ipad-in-context.md

 1. [2015](https://insights.stackoverflow.com/survey/2015#tech-editor): 2.8% combined, 2.8% Atom
 2. [2016](https://insights.stackoverflow.com/survey/2016#technology-development-environments): 19.7% combined, 12.5% Atom, 7.2% Visual Studio Code
-3. [2017]([Stack Overflow Developer Survey 2017](https://insights.stackoverflow.com/survey/2017#technology-_-most-popular-developer-environments-by-occupation)): 39.6% combined, 17.3% Atom, 22.3% Visual Studio Code
+3. [2017](https://insights.stackoverflow.com/survey/2017#technology-_-most-popular-developer-environments-by-occupation): 39.6% combined, 17.3% Atom, 22.3% Visual Studio Code
 4. [2018](https://insights.stackoverflow.com/survey/2018#technology-_-most-popular-development-environments): 52.9% combined, 18% Atom, 34.9% Visual Studio Code

-That's 52.9% of market captured just four years after the new products were introduced.
-We don't have real numbers about iPad market share[^survey], but I think we can be certain they look nothing like this.
+That's 52.9% of market captured four years after they were introduced.
+We don't have real numbers about iPad market share in professional music production[^survey], but I think we can be certain they don't look like this.

 There are all sorts of reasons the music production industry is different than the programming industry.
-The programming industry is of course known for moving quickly.
+The programming industry is of course known for its pace of change.
 But the software Henny is using in the video, [BeatMaker](https://intua.net/beatmaker3/), was first released in 2008.
 At what point do we call a dud a dud?

 * * *

-[^survey]: This kind of freely available industry trends survey data is unique to programming, and it's also [starting to also appear for design](https://uxtools.co/survey-2018).
+[^survey]: This kind of freely available survey data on industry trends is unique to programming, it's [starting to appear for design](https://uxtools.co/survey-2018).